 November 23, 2021 at the ‚Festival Dialoge‘ by Int.Stiftung Mozarteum in Salzburg will take place the world-premiere of Christoph Ehrenfellner’s Concerto op.51, an hommage to Mozart’s Sinfonia Concertante.

-As the opening event of Dialoge Festival Salzburg 2021 Camerata Salzburg will play Christoph Ehrenfellner’s premiere in the beautiful great hall of Mozarteum.
+Camerata Salzburg will play Christoph Ehrenfellner’s premiere in the beautiful ancient Aula of the University.
 The concerto is dedicated to Firmian Lermer, principal viola of Camerata Salzburg who will also play the leading roll in the piece.

 „simply sensational emerged Ehrenfellner’s tragicomical Opera ‚Mae Mona’…the music is clever, full of atmosphere and effect, long dramaturgic bows work just as well as haunting Ensemble-scenes!“

 Since 2018 Christoph Ehrenfellner is a regular guest at the festival.
 The start marked a performance of his sonata for violin and piano ‚Jagd-Sonate‘ op.25 played by Emmanuel Tjeknavorian and Max Kromer.
 A commission for the percussionist Christoph Sietzen opened the Festival in fall 2019: ‚Chitarra Romana‘ op.47, hommage to the famous Canzone Italiana, in a new variation-set for Christoph Sietzen’s ‚Wave Quartet‘ (4 marimbas+organ) came to life.
 The new composition of a double-concerto for violin, viola + orchestra marks a debut with Camerata Salzburg finally in fall 2021.